Front Brake Master Cylinder Body Replacement Recall Campaign – 2022 Suzuki GSX1300RRQ/ZM2 (Hayabusa) motorcycles

 September 2, 2021

-SuzukieBay Motor Corporation (SMC) received a Field Technical Information Report (FTIR) from its Portuguese distributor concerning a GSX1300R motorcycle front brake that was not working.
+SuzukieBay logo Motor Corporation (SMC) received a Field Technical Information Report (FTIR) from its Portuguese distributor concerning a GSX1300R motorcycle front brake that was not working.

 When the vehicle was inspected, it was found that the initial description was incorrect.
 It was not a case that the front brake was not working, rather that the condition was that the front brake lever travel could increase.
 The condition was resolved by repeated application of the front brake lever.
 It was not possible to investigate further as the condition had resolved, and the cause of the increased front brake lever travel could not be determined.
 The front brake master cylinder was collected for further investigation.